Telephone numbers in Venezuela

-The Venezuelan Numbering Plan is an open telephone numbering plan with three-digit area codes and seven-digit telephone numbers that directs telephone calls to particular regions on a public switched telephone network (PSTN) or to a mobile telephone network, where they are further routed by the local network.
-The last revision of the current numbering plan is September 21, 2000.
+The Venezuela numbering plan is a closed telephone numbering plan with three-digit area codes and seven-digit telephone numbers that directs telephone calls to particular regions on a public switched telephone network (PSTN) or to a mobile telephone network, where they are further routed by the local network.
+The last revision of the current numbering plan was on September 21, 2000.

 Example landline calls (using Caracas as reference):